prasadsurase/prasadsurase.github.io/source/_posts/2016-05-31-identifying-and-creating-components-in-react.markdown

   }
 });
 ```
-Now, lets add the functionality to edit and delete transactions. firstly lets move to delete.
-So, we add 'Edit' & 'Delete' buttons
+Now that we have a working example that looks good, lets try to add the edit and delete options to alter the transactions.
+For
-for each table row(record) and handle its click event.
-The record to be deleted would be sent to _TransactionsDetails_'s function
-where *records* would be updated.
-Don't forget that *records* is _TransactionsDetails_'s state so it should be altered in the same
-component.
+this, we would be displaying the 'Edit' & 'Delete' buttons for each _TransactionRow_.
+When clicked on 'Delete' it should remove
+the record from table.
+When clicked 'Edit' it should load the transaction in _TransactionForm_ for editing.

 ```javascript
 var TransactionRow = React.createClass({